rpl/grunt-mozilla-addon-sdk/README.md

 ### mozilla-cfx-xpi

-"mozilla-addon-sdk" is a grunt multi-task which builds addon xpi archives using the available addon-sdk revisions.
+"mozilla-cfx-xpi" is a grunt multi-task which builds addon xpi archives using the available addon-sdk revisions.

 #### "mozilla-addon-sdk"